LauraCuellarCa/Battleships_ADS/AlgorithmsAndDataStructures_Explained.md

 # Battleships Algorithms and Data Structures
 ## Below you will find a more in-depth look at the algorithms and data structures that we chose to implement our game.

-### * CPU Algos/ Data structere here (hit or miss greedy/dynamic prog, ship placement using backtracking and stacks, etc. *
+### * CPU Algos/ Data structere here (hit or miss greedy/dynamic prog, ship placement using recursion and backtracking, etc. *

 ### Merge Sort - key aspect of our ranking system